khoale88/Big-Data---Twitter-Sentiment-Analysis/README.md

 4. Use the credentials in R script to connect to twitter api and access Tweets
 5. Create file "twitter_token.csv" inside rscript folder with 4 headers: "api_key", "api_secret", "access_token", "access_token_secret" and their values

+#Dependency
+1. r-base:3.4
+2. python:2.7
-# Install following packages to successfully run R script
+## Install following packages to successfully run R script
 1. twitteR
 2. methods
 3. wordcloud